nimiq/community/_posts/2017-12-22-setting-up-nodejs_miner.md

 <div class="image main"><img src="/images/nodejs_3.png" alt=""></div>

 The free DNS provider (FreeNOM) does not like it if we are squatting on domain that does not have an accessible website, so we are also going to set up a placeholder page using [Nginx](https://www.nginx.com).
-If you are using a paid domain, you can skip this step (but you should still open port 80 and 443 anyway for the Node.js miner to work).
+If you are using a paid domain, you can skip this step (but you should still open port 80 and 443 anyway for the Freenom to work).
 Connect to the server again via SSH and type the following commands to install Nginx:

 ```bash